BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 > "Double, double toil and trouble; Fire burn and caldron bubble."---William Shakespeare, *MacBeth*

-The only justification for concurrency is that your program doesn't run fast enough.
+The only justification for concurrency is if your program doesn't run fast enough.
 There are a few languages designed to make concurrency relatively effortless---at least, their particular flavor of concurrency, which might or might not fit your needs---but these are not yet the most popular programming languages.